 The 1940s is often defined by World War II, a time that meant rationing and a lack of frivolity.
 Teenagers still tested...

 Clothing Styles for Overweight Teens

-Clothing Styles for Overweight Teens.
 Teens are often very conscious when it comes to their figures.
 Overweight teens tend to cover themselves up in loose clothing to...